giancarlow333/GenSystem/README.md

 * A better algorithm to determine the presence of life (currently just age)
 * Orbital resonances between planets (not just moons)
 * Forcing the appearance of a habitable planet ("-H command flag")

+## Sources

+The overall procedure is generally taken from [*Architect of Worlds*](https://www.adastragames.com/products/architect-of-worlds), an RPG system by [Jon F. Zeigler](https://wordpress.sharrukinspalace.com/about-me/)—in some cases loosely, in others slavishly.
+Indeed, AOW was the ultimate inspiration for this project.
+However, it does not exactly duplictate is rules and is not intended for direct use with it.
+No infringement is intended, and I hope to move away from it further in the future.

 ## License